This is the best canned green beans recipe! Transform your boring, mushy canned green beans into a delightfully crunchy and flavorful great side dish.

 Add your cashew mixture to the pan and toss.
 Get them a little toasty!

-Remove the pan from the heat if you haven’t already, then sprinkle with the red wine vinegar and toss to combine.
-Sprinkle with salt and serve.
+Remove the pan from the heat if you haven't already, then sprinkle with the red wine vinegar and toss to combine.
+The vinegar will sizzle, but it will also help to deglaze the bottom of the pan and scrape off all the good tasty bits.

-Easy enough for a weeknight, fancy enough for a dinner party.
+Easy enough for the dinner table on a weeknight, fancy enough for holiday meals, a dinner party, or other special occasions.
 Vegetarian, vegan, gluten free, dairy free, soy free, and delicious.
 WINNING.

 - 1 15oz can green beans